iltar/blog-articles/drafts/rethinking-form-development.md

 based on their entities.
 This can lead to complex forms because you're confined to a strict set of properties.
 Developers often get struck with unmapped fields and form events to work their way around those limitations.

-With Symfony Forms I highly encourage to follow the [composition over inheritance][composition over inheritance] principle.
+With Symfony Forms I highly recommend to follow the [composition over inheritance][composition over inheritance] principle.
 Small form types are easier to re-use and make it less complex to build forms.
 Moreover, this allows small data objects to have specific goals with validation for their specific case, rather than complex validation groups.

 ## The User Story
-_As a writer of blog posts, I want people to post comments on my blog post to gather feedback and answer questions._
+Story: "_As a writer of blog posts, I want people to be able to post comments on my blog post so I can gather feedback and answer questions._"

-Does not sound to hard, right?
+Does not sound too hard, right?

 ## Starting From Scratch
 As a developer, you know what your form should do; you have data from a request and you want to create or update